 The FAST archive contains a sample Visual Studio Intel Fortran project (2010) that is set up to compile a dll called FAST_Library_{Win32 | x64}.dll and place it in the <FAST8>/bin folder.
 This project is located in the <FAST8>/Simulink/VisualStudio folder.

-Compiling the FAST library is very similar to compiling the stand-alone version of FAST v8, which is described in the “” section of this document.
+Compiling the FAST library is very similar to compiling the stand-alone version of FAST v8, which is described in the “Compiling” section of this document.
 The remainder of this section describes some things that are different

 Two files need to be replaced to compile FAST as a DLL: